Prince Sixtus Henry of Bourbon-Parma: Succession

 Within the Traditionalist Communion there has been speculation about the possible succession of the Carlist Claim to the Spanish Throne.
 Officially, its Political Secretariat of Sixto has spoken out against the lineage of Carlos Javier de Borbón-Parma (who would have been the holder of the Carlist rights if he had not adopted the Socialist positions of his father, who was excluded from the succession) being in his line of succession, due to being excluded for losing Legitimacy of exercise.
 Given this, according to the Succession Regulation of 1713 of an Agnatic Semi-Salic nature (still considered in force by Carlist jurisprudence), it has been suggested that, due to the extinction of the male descendants of Javier de Borbón-Parma (father of Don Sixto and previous holder of the Carlist claims) due to the lack of children of Sixto, the inheritance of Sixto would fall to the lineage of his closest male nephews (and who also maintain the Catholic integrity of traditionalism).
 That is, the inheritance would go to the male lineage of Javier's eldest daughter and Sixto's major sister, Maria Francisca of Bourbon-Parma, who would transmit it to Carlos Enrique de Lobkowicz y Borbón (as her only surviving son by Maria, after the death of his older brother by Carlos and Sixto's first heir, his nephew Eduardo-Javier de Lobkowicz).
-If he could not accede to the throne, the next in succession would come from the male lineage of Javier's older sister and Sixto's major aunt, Zita of Bourbon-Parma, who would transmit it to her grandson Lorenzo of Habsburg-Lorraine (first-born son of Robert of Habsburg-Lorraine and Bourbon, eldest son of Zita, and therefore 2° eldest nephew of Sixto).
+If he could not accede to the throne, the next in succession would come from the male lineage of Javier's older sister and Sixto's major aunt, Zita of Bourbon-Parma, who would transmit it to her grandson Lorenzo of Habsburg-Lorraine (second-born son of Robert of Habsburg-Lorraine and Bourbon, eldest son of Zita, and therefore 2° eldest nephew of Sixto).